Bralabee/advanced_dataengineering/README.md

 - Add your DAGs to `airflow/dags/` and dbt models to `dbt/`.
 - Fabric and OCR services can be extended for custom ML/data science workflows.

+## Testing the Stack

+1. **Test Airflow:**
+   - Open the Airflow UI at http://localhost:8084
+   - Unpause and trigger the `example_hello_world` DAG.
+Check the logs for the "Hello, Airflow stack is working!" message.

+2. **Test dbt:**
+   - Enter the dbt container: `docker-compose run --rm dbt bash`
+   - Run: `dbt run` to execute the example model.

+3. **Test OCR (GPU/CPU):**
+   - Check the OCR container logs: `docker-compose logs --tail=50 ocr-gpu` (or `ocr-cpu`)
+   - You should see "OCR container ready".

+## Switching to Azure Storage (Production)

+To use real Azure Storage instead of Azurite:
+- Update your `.env` file with your Azure Storage credentials.
+- Change service endpoints in your configuration from `http://azurite:10000/devstoreaccount1` to the Azure Storage endpoint.
+- Remove or comment out the Azurite service in `docker-compose.yml` if not needed.
+- Ensure your Fabric and other services are configured to use Azure Storage.

 ## Extending the Stack
-- Add new services to `docker-compose.yml` as needed.
+Add new services to `docker-compose.yml` as needed.
-- Integrate with Azure by swapping Azurite for real Azure Storage and updating credentials.
-- Use Airflow to orchestrate any combination of ETL, ML, and analytics tasks.
+Use Airflow to orchestrate any combination of ETL, ML, and analytics tasks.

 ---